timnajuch/LAMMPS-LBM-PSM/README.md

 + Use this new code in this repository to work on the underlying methodology
 + Provide an easy and straightforward use of a coupled LBM-DEM method for the wider scientific community in a framework of a popular open-source software (LAMMPS)

-## References to cite if using this package
+## References to cite when using this package
 If you use this LAMMPS extension, then please cite one of the following papers and possibly this repository (which has a .cff file):

 Paper analysing the underlying methodology.
 Could be cited in the methodology section of your paper: